austinwilcox/disconnected/readme.md

 - [x] Update this so that the name auto defaults to the name of the file.
 - [ ] Support panes in the future.
 - [ ] Do some name validation here to ensure no spaces are in the name
-- [ ] Improve the text validation for attaching to a service that has already been started (currently it's a simple includes)
+- [x] Improve the text validation for attaching to a service that has already been started (currently it's a simple includes)
-- [ ] Disconnected update - auto pull the new executable and place it in the correct path area.
-This will pull from github releases the new version of the application.
-- [ ] Ability to send key input to several windows/panes at a time, an example command would be this:  ```tmux send-keys -t arbPortal:API:NVIM 'git pull' Enter && tmux send-keys -t arbPortal:Portal:NVIM 'git pull' Enter && tmux send-keys -t arbPortal:Lib:NVIM 'git pull' Enter```, I would love to be able to run ```disconnected send-actions 4-6 'git pull' Enter``` or something like ```disconnected send-actions arbPortal 4-6 'git pull' Enter``` for something like the connected session I can pass in the flag -c so it would look like this if you want to run it on the connected session: ```disconnected send-actions -c 4-6 'git pull' Enter``` and this would run it on the currently attached tmux session, but this makes some assumption that you are using disconnected as your default way to manage tmux, which may not always be the case, but I suppose it does not matter because tmux will still run all the commands you send.